afif86/My-website/README.md

 ## 🧐 About <a name = "about"></a>

-Single page personal website with react.js.
-Note that each section of the website works as a part of a slider.
+Single page application with react.js.
+A counter is used for the component when they come in viewport.
+Both Class components and Function components are used in this repo.
+To have access to state and other React features (in function components) i used hooks including: useState, useEffect and useRef.
+You can find a form in contact component which send the data.

 ## 🏁 Getting Started <a name = "getting_started"></a>